keithdunnett/sgminer-recipes/BUILD_A_GPU_MINING_RIG.md

 Though the rig will eventually run headless, we'll need keyboard, video and mouse whilst configuring UEFI and installing an operating system, as well as network and power connections.
 At this stage, what we're looking to do is to test that what we've done works and that we can reach and configure the UEFI interface.

-7#### Display
+#### Display

 The motherboard has VGA and HDMI outputs; I'm already using the only HDMI-capable display I have, so a 17" 1024x768 screen is what I'll be using initially.
-You could use an existing monitor, or even an HTDV.
+You could use an existing monitor, or even an HTDV depending on what your motherboard supports.

-#### HID, network and power connectiond
+#### HIDs, network and power

 Any old keyboard and mouse should do.
 I'm using a USB mouse and a PS/2 keyboard, as that's what I had.
 Wired Ethernet is by far the easiest when installing operating systems, so a cable is plugged in from the router.

 AC power is supplied to the PSU through a power-monitoring wall plug; an Android tablet is set up to display the power usage.
 The PSU's Corsair Link connector is connected from a USB header on the motherboard to the PSU, for power monitoring and statistics when in Windows.
 This done, time to flick the switch and see what goes bang.

-### Initial power on
+### First power on & UEFI configuration

 This will usually involve a certain amount of messing around, checking connections, pulling and replugging until you stir the system into life; when you do you'll be greeted with the UEFI interface.
 Have a look around, make sure that all is as expected.
 Optionally, but recommended: